Improved Nonlinear Transform Source-Channel Coding to Catalyze Semantic Communications: Introduction

 \subsubsection{Correlation Modeling}

 Spatial and temporal redundancy is an important basis of image and video compression, which is also utilized in NTSCC.
-Strong self-correlation exits in the raw source data, for example, adjacent image pixels are likely to have a stronger causal relationship.
+Strong self-correlation exists in the raw source data, for example, adjacent image pixels are likely to have a stronger causal relationship.
 Empirically, the more abstract semantic latent features output by nonlinear analysis transform still keep such redundancy because of locality, even when using means-scale Gaussian hyperprior to obtain more accurate entropy model in the original NTSCC.

-Motivated by the Slepian-Wolf correlated source coding theory \cite{cover1999elements} and the success of autoregressive priors in probabilistic generative models \cite{minnen2018}, it is expected to introduce \emph{context} model to predict the probability of unknown latent features conditioned on features that have been already decoded.
-These context models are more powerful to capture the correlations in the semantic latent features, which can guide more accurate rate allocation in deep JSCC.
-Accordingly, a contextual deep JSCC codec is also needed to leverage the explicitly modeled correlations among latents to improve performance.
+Motivated by the success of autoregressive priors in probabilistic generative models \cite{minnen2018}, it is expected to introduce \emph{context} model to predict the probability of unknown latent features conditioned on features that have been already decoded.
+These context models are more powerful to capture the correlations in the semantic latent features, which can guide more accurate rate allocation in variable-rate JSCC.
+Accordingly, a contextual JSCC codec is also needed to leverage the explicitly modeled correlations among latents to improve performance.